Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-05.md

 Your project does have to meet these criteria:

 - Built with react as a single page application
-  - Make use of class based react components
   - Form elememts should implememt Controlled Component Pattern
 - Integrates or makes network request to an external API
-  - Fetch amd Render data with React from external libraries
+  - Fetch and Render data with React from external libraries
 - Manages Application state with Redux

 ### Deliverable